-The more I take in his word, the easier it is for me to believe for a good end to the situation, even before I see it with my eyes.
-(Using faith) If I slip up and say or think something like “I’m not sure this will work” I immediately command the thought of non-belief to leave me immediately and I thank God that he is in control.
+The more I take in his word, the easier it is for me to believe for a good ending to the situation.
+Even before I see it with my eyes using faith.
+If I slip up and say or think something like “I’m not sure this will work” I immediately command the thought of non-belief to leave me immediately and I thank God that he is in control.

 However, if God leads me say, to bundle up and go for a walk, then I’ll do it.
 If then I get a feeling to stop somewhere and just wait outside on a freezing cold day, I’ll do it.
 It may not make sense to me but God may have me bump into someone who has just the perfect answer to my dilemma.

 Nothing appears to happen

 Sometimes I follow God’s lead and nothing appears to happen.
 I’ve now learned, that’s okay too because God works in mysterious ways.
 I would just go home when feeling that I should.
 However I keep the faith that something did happened, even though I didn’t see it with my eyes.
 God is in control!

 The Lord may place a commercial or a magazine article or any number of other methods which may lead me in the direction he wants me to go.
 My job is to keep my eyes, ears and souls open for signs.

 Sometimes our burdens are just meant to draw us closer to Him.
 Every situation is different.
 I believe that everything we go through; good or bad, has a reason and will add value to our heavenly bodies, one day.

 1 – Accept Jesus into our heart.
 Allow him to be our Lord and Saviour.
 We will never regret our decision.

 2 – Pray and tell the Lord exactly what our needs are.
 He already knows but maybe he wants us to pray, so that we can learn to separate our needs from our wants.
 Are our wants according to his will?